by Anil Prasad

 The sum of Berlin's vast experiences and philosophies are represented in the focus and uncompromising approach of his new CD.
 Featuring all-star sidemen including Gary Burton, Danny Gottlieb, David Liebman and Mike Stern, it's a largely straightahead jazz-oriented release with few traces of his former fusion leanings.

-In Harmony's Way is available exclusively from Berlin's website.
-All proceeds from the disc go toward covering his son's cancer treatment costs.
+All proceeds from In Harmony's Way go toward covering his son's cancer treatment costs.

 You've said the new album is your best ever.
 Why do you feel that way?